Indie MEGABOOTH — Email Newsletter Case Study

 Here we have all of the important info about our showcase at PAX East.
 We start with the lineup and announcements about panels, and then by the end we have the full floor map for anyone attending.

 In between all of the PAX news, you’ll notice we continue to highlight new games coming out and take a moment to revisit what was featured at GDC.
-These were big announcements, so you can imagine the value to an indie creator of having news about their games featured at the same time.
+These were big announcements, so you can imagine the value to an indie creator having news about their games featured at the same time.

 I’m going to wrap this up with an example of a different email, not part of our monthly cadence.
 We sent this out right before PAX as a way to promote the panel and give a brief reminder of what would be featured.
-We also wanted to get the video some attention because, perhaps unsurprisingly, video games are generally a little more enticing in motion.
+We also wanted to get the video some attention because, perhaps unsurprisingly, video games are generally more enticing in motion.

 Now you’re “indie know” about the work I did on IMB emails!